FarukDemiral/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 This enhanced visualization and expanded data illustrate how escape and orbital velocities vary across celestial bodies.
 It highlights the necessity for precise calculation and engineering in space science.

-> 🚀 Next step?
-Try adding your own planet or simulate launch requirements using fuel-to-mass ratios!